mickfuzz/phd4/_posts/thesis_chapters/2024-3-2-Literature_review.md

 - use of mediated strategies to reduce learner stress
 - ability to bring self identify to share in a scaffolded and protected way

+#### Mantle of the Expert as a processes drama

+A way of leveraging some of the processes outline above in a schooling context.

+The salient features of MoE.
+    Broadly speaking, Mantle of the Expert draws on three teaching modalities: inquiry learning; drama for learning (closely related to dramain-education, or, as it is sometimes called, process drama); and what we might call “expert framing” [@aitken_dorothy_2013].

+Heathcote discusses authenticity in detail in her writings [@heathcote_dorothy_1984].
+The focus on authenticity,  to align  needs interest and object interests - see notes - and the creative work of the facilitator to align them
+In an illustrative case study on computing the needs interests are to respond to the percieved authentic need of a scenario, and the object interest was the subject matter of learning to the computer system to carry out a task.

+Writing in role or writing in action is a technique used in MoE [@hinton_workplace-focused_nodate]

+Rainer and Bolton explore some of the rigidity of the MoE approach in terms of time allocated and other factors.
+Rainer outlines a wider scope of a process drama [-@rainer_drama_2012].

+**Other forms of process dramas and STEM education**

+MoE is one form of  other process drama.
+Others exist.
+They share similar aims.
+MoE can be seen as formulaic [@rainer_drama_2012], or prohibitively time consuming [@heathcote_drama_1994].

+Rainer chapter [@rainer_drama_2012] also highlights authenticity in different phases, both in activity and in assessment to aid metacognition.

+Existing research shows value in STEM education to address barriers associated with identity issues [@fields_picking_2013; @gill_process_2012].

+My own work with Manchester Met University drama education department explored the value of coding in role.  [@caldwell_drama_2019]

 ### Pair programming & social/collaborative coding

 **Pair Programming:**  Pair Programming groups students in pairs and divide coding two into two roles.
 One student undertakes hands-on coding while the other is free to think about more the abstract design of the overall program.
 A benefit of pair programming is to increase coding confidence as students build their experience of the different roles involved in coding.
 To help novice coders teachers should model and break down the processes involved.
 Pair programming involves social learning elements and can model a greater choices for students in they way they solve problems.
 The process of building an identity in a community with the help of peers is key to a socio-cultural understanding of how learners pick up coding in a classroom (or other settings).
 The importance of a coding community is explored in another chapter in this collection on design and project approaches.
 A summary of pair programming roles and tips on how teachers can help learners to adopt them in present in a Quick Read document from NCCE.[^6]